johnwfinigan/CSCI2467-Fall2015/homeworks-labs/HW1/Homework1-due-September22-1159PM.md

 amount requested.
 However, please see below: you must explain several scenarios where this is not the case.

-Don't forget about "man 2 read" and "man 2 write".
+Don't forget about "man 2 read" and "man 2 write", and also the Stevens Ch.
+3 sections on read and write.

-Example:
+# Example:

 Q - Assume sourcefile is 1024 bytes in size (Remember, assume defaults as above).